Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 Most of the terraform modules will deploy one or more docker-containers to Nomad.
 If you want to create your own docker-image, put the [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) under [docker/](/docker/).
+You can find an example where we build docker image for the module in [template_example](/template_example/docker)
 #### 2. Deploying Container With Nomad
 At this point you should have a service that will run when you start the docker container.
 TODO:ADD LINK TO SIMPLE CONTAINER TO USE FOR GUIDE Either you've made a container yourself, or you are using some other container.